-I love making pork ribs in my slow cooker and was very curious to try making them in a pressure cooker instead.
+I love making pork ribs in my slow cooker and was very curious to try making them in an Instant Pot.
 Turns out the pressure cooker method is equally successful and a lot faster, but this recipe works in both.

 I have used gochujang paste and Korean red pepper powder (gochugaru) in this recipe.
 Both these ingredients are available online or in Asian supermarkets.
 If you are a fan of homemade kimchi, you probably already have some gochugaru stashed in your pantry.